gazebosim/gz-gui/README.md

 * Qt-based widgets, with support for both Qt5 widgets and QtQuick
 * Plugin-based interface, so it's easy to add new widgets
 * Several plugins ready to be used
-* 3D scene integration using [Ignition Rendering](https://github.com/gazebosim/gz-rendering/)
+* 3D scene integration using [Gazebo Rendering](https://github.com/gazebosim/gz-rendering/)

 # Install